 Newspaper and magazine articles are always welcome additions to the collection, with many recently added from the Internet.
 There are also many photos of people, places, and headstones that have been collected from members of different Dillman families plus several audio tapes and CDs with interviews of Dillmans researchers.

 The collection is rounded out by a number of Dillman-related collectibles.
 Some are advertising items from various Dillman-named businesses, artwork by Dillmans, family crests, employment name tags, plus reproduction maps and plat books containing Dillman property.

 The DFA prides itself in their effort to gather and share information with others researching their Dillman family ancestors.
-Most of the contents of the DFA Library travel to each Dillman Genealogical Conference, with the last one in Indianapolis, Indiana, August 2014.
-The collection will be at the next Conference in August 2016.
+Most of the contents of the DFA Library travel to each Dillman Genealogical Conference, with the last one in Fort Wayen, Indiana, August 2016.
+The collection will be at the next Conference in August 2018 in Plainfield (Indianapolis), Indiana.
 Newsletters often report updated items in the Library.